Die with a Smile: Live performances

-Gaga and Mars performed "Die with a Smile" live for the first time on August 15, 2024, as part of Mars' show for the opening of Intuit Dome in Los Angeles.
-The duo donned attire similar to what they wear in the song's accompanying visuals.
+Gaga and Mars performed "Die with a Smile" live for the first time on August 15, 2024, as part of Mars's show for the opening of Intuit Dome in Los Angeles.
 After Mars welcomed Gaga to the stage as part of the show's encore, they replicated the song's music video on stage, with Mars at the guitar and Gaga playing the keys.
-Rolling Stones Brittany Spanos described the performance as "sublime" and "emotionally charged," while Thania Garcia of Variety wrote that "Mars saved the best for last by bringing out Gaga, who sang with a passion that swelled into the grand chorus, where their voices merged as one."
-On August 27, 2024, the duo performed the song together a second time at the concert residency, Bruno Mars at Park MGM in Las Vegas.
-The video was later released on Mars' YouTube channel on October 29, 2024.
+Rolling Stones Brittany Spanos described the performance as "sublime" and "emotionally charged", and Thania Garcia of Variety wrote that Mars "saved the best [...] for last" by bringing out Gaga, who sang "with fervent passion, building up to the song's big chorus where the pair of hitmakers' powerful vocals melt as one".
+Jason P. Frank of Vulture highlighted the pair's powerful vocal delivery during the debut performance.
+On August 27, 2024, the duo performed the song together at the concert residency, Bruno Mars at Park MGM (2016–2025) in Las Vegas.
+On October 29, 2024, Gaga announced via her social media that a recording of the performance would be released as part of a double feature alongside the music video for her single "Disease" in celebration of Halloween.